nemohan/doc/other/git/5 Rewriting history/git reflog.md

 ### Reflog references

-By default, `git reflog` will output the reflog of the `HEAD` ref. `HEAD` is a symbolic reference to the currently active branch.
+<font color="red">By default, `git reflog` will output the reflog of the `HEAD` ref. `HEAD` is a symbolic reference to the currently active branch.
 Reflogs are available for other refs as well.
 The syntax to access a git ref is `name@{qualifier}`.
-In addition to `HEAD` refs, other branches, tags, remotes, and the Git stash can be referenced as well.
+In addition to `HEAD` refs, other branches, tags, remotes, and the Git stash can be referenced as well.</font>

 You can get a complete reflog of all refs by executing: